[Skip to Content]

 This challenging rotation provides you with experience supervising junior neurology residents, off-service residents, medical students and advanced practice providers.

-Importantly, during your final year you will have the opportunity to fill gaps in your knowledge and experience by spending one month in the clinic working with subspecialty attendings in Movement Disorder and Dementia and another month concentrating on Neuro-ophthalmology and Neuroimmunology.
+During your final year you will have the opportunity to fill gaps in your knowledge and experience by spending 2 weeks in the clinic working with subspecialty attendings in Movement Disorder and Dementia and another 2 weeks concentrating on Neuro-ophthalmology and Neuroimmunology.
 As you approach graduation, you will be an experienced, efficient and confident neurologist.

 Lead Residents